 Known as the Tree of Life, the White Cedar has an incredibly long lifespan.
 It is one of the longest living trees in Canada and Eastern North America.
-The name, Tree of Life, is also due to its extensive medicinal and external use by the First Nations.
+The name, Tree of Life, is also due to its extensive medicinal and external uses by the Indigenous Peoples.

 Applications include fine fragrance and cosmetics.